Bocholt, Germany: Cyclists Bocholt

 Bocholt is a designated bicycle city, and almost every citizen has one or more bikes, the bicycle network is vast and convenient.
 In the summer, foreign motorists need to take care because of the popularity of cycling in the city, and even in winter, many people travel only by bike.
 Group cycling tours, called "Pättkestouren", are particularly popular in the spring.
 Between 2005 and 2006 the city of Bocholt won the ADFC and BUND title of "most bicycle-friendly city in Germany" in the category of cities under 100,000 inhabitants.
 Bocholt is the first city in Germany to have a guarded bike station at a Bustreff and not at a railway station.
 A second bike station in Bocholt went into operation in 2008.

 Transport

 Bocholt is the last stop on a 25-minute 2-way-1-track train route starting in Wesel traveling north to Bocholt.

-From Wesel one can transfer to trains that travel south to Düsseldorf Airport, Düsseldorf Hauptbahnhof or northwest to Emmerich am Rhein or Arnhem in the Netherlands.
+The nearest airports to the city are Düsseldorf Airport, located 76 km south and Münster Osnabrück Airport, located 100 km north east of Bocholt.

 In 2021 a new railway line between Bocholt and Düsseldorf main station started.